Question & Answers

 Whenever I do from 'x' import 'y' I was wondering which one is considered the

-and the answer below is exactly what I wanted.
-Many of us just don't need such formal or in-depth answers.
+answer below is exactly what I wanted.
+Many of us just don't need such formal or

 commented by Ssesanga Abdul karim, Developer at Twitter at 3:33pm